 The Train Station Image is the property of Slaunger via Wikipedia.
 All other images are the property of Just Traveling Thru, LLC unless otherwise noted.

-We used VRBO to rent an apartment at Rembrandt Square in Amsterdam, which required us to exit the train station, and catch a #9 tram south.
+For our visit, we used VRBO to rent an apartment at Rembrandt Square in Amsterdam, which required us to exit the train station, and catch a #9 tram south.
+If you are interested, here is a link to search VRBO for rentals in Amsterdam.

 We were a little worried when we first arrived because the apartment was located directly above 2 bars.
 We weren’t sure what to expect at night but we were pleasantly surprised.
 The apartment was bright and comfortable and the noise from the bars was tolerable… even the occasional smell of marijuana made for a pleasant evening.
 We were in Amsterdam afterall.